Sealed State and Unseal

 Unseal audit log: When the tenant unseals (manually or automatically), a byok.kms.unseal critical audit entry is written.
 Filter by that action in Monitoring → Audit Logs to see the history of seal/unseal cycles.

-Alerts: Configure an alert on GET /admin/tenant-kms polling: if sealed_since becomes non-null, page on-call immediately — new agent sessions will fail within the next 5 minutes.
+Alerts: There is no dedicated seal webhook event, so monitor by polling GET /admin/tenant-kms: if sealed_since becomes non-null, page on-call immediately — new agent sessions will fail within the next 5 minutes.

 Unsealing